cloudify-cosmo/cloudify-rest-docs/content/_deployments.md

 * `private`: The resource is visible to the user that created the resource, the tenant’s managers and the system’s admins.
 * `tenant`: The resource is visible to all users in the current tenant.
 (Default value)
+* `global`: The resource is visible to all users in all tenants across the manager.
+A deployment can only be global if the blueprint from which it was created is also global.
+Only administrators or users with access to the tenant on which the deployment was created have permissions to execute workflow on it. **Supported for Cloudify Manager 4.5.5 and above.**

 ### Response
 A `Deployment` resource.